sunfounder/pipower-pro/docs/source/development.rst

       name_add_mac_suffix: true

-IO拓展
+IO Expansion
 -----------------

-J4排针是用于扩展的。IO来自ESP32 S2
+J4 is used for expansion.
+The IO comes from ESP32 S2.

-.. list-table:: IO扩展
+.. list-table:: IO Expansion
     :widths: 50 25 25 50
     :header-rows: 1